 Troubadour U (I-Fl Plut 41.43) [no musical notation] NB: Requires Java plugin

-For a more complete list, see Rob Wegman’s page here.
+For a more complete list, see this pdf of a now defunct page by Rob Wegman, kindly supplied by Justin Eiler here.